MireilleBF/RIMELBook/what-about-architecture--design.md

 Through this question we’ll try to take a closer look at the different caching strategies used in both frameworks, by having access to the source code, and more specifically the parts dealing with cache, we hope that, through code analysis, we will be able to find the differences \(or the similarities\) in this area.

-We will also take a look at the classes responsible for generating the SQL to see way dialect management.
+We will also take a look at the classes responsible for generating the SQL for the different dialects

 More precisely, we will clone both hibernate and entity’s code base into IntelliJ, using its UML plugin, we will generate an UML graph, this graph will be exported an XML and will be parsed, thus giving us the possibility to look for classes by name and use keywords such as “cache” and “dialect”, when the research phase is done, we can visualize the results and analyse them